-There are no cashpoints onsite so please bring plenty of cash as we don’t have card machines.
+There are no cashpoints onsite so please bring plenty of cash although if you do run out of cash we have a cashback facility at a single point in the marquee.
 If you're coming by train there are cashpoints on York Station.
 The nearest cashpoints by foot are Bishopthorpe Rd Shops or Sainsbury’s Blossom Street - both around 1 mile away.

 Is there a smoking area?

 There is a very large beer garden with extensive seating that accommodates smokers.

 There is plenty of parking for bikes.
 There will be limited on-street parking for cars adjacent to the festival on Knavesmire Road, but of course we do not recommend driving to the festival unless you are a non-drinker.